Adamski: Career

 Tinley was born in Lymington, Hampshire, England.
 As a youngster, influenced by punk rock and John Peel, he formed his first band The Stupid Babies when he was 11 and living in New Forest in England.
 He persuaded his five-year-old brother Dominic to sing while he strummed a small guitar, and sent a demo tape to the indie label Fast Product, run by The Human League's manager Bob Last.
 "Everyone thought that was a really precocious and strange thing for an 11 year-old to do," Adamski recalls "but I just thought that's what everybody did".
 The kiddie-punk tracks were released on the Earcom3 sampler.
 When alternative BBC Radio 1 DJ John Peel started playing their song "Babysitters" the band caused quite a stir, receiving positive write-ups in music magazines like Smash Hits and Melody Maker.
 He performed with his brother Mark Tinley, and Johnny Slut of the band Specimen, as Diskord Datkord.
 They released their only single in 1988, an electroid cover of "Identity" by punk band X-Ray Spex.

 In March 1989, Adamski was booked for his first solo gig at Le Petit Prince Restaurant in Kentish Town, run by his manager Phil Smith.
 Lenny D, promoter of nightclub Heaven, happened to be walking past, and was convinced by Smith to book Adamski for an all-dayer at Heaven.
 He quickly catapulted into the upper echelons of the nascent rave scene.
-Within a few weeks, Adamski was playing to 8,000 people at Sunrise Festival at Santa Pod Raceway and, after a bidding war, signed to MCA Records, producing the first rave record on MCA called Liveandirect.
+Within a few weeks, Adamski was playing to thousands people at Sunrise Festival at Santa Pod Raceway and signed to MCA Records, producing the first rave record on MCA called Liveandirect.

 He had success with this first release, which was a collection of tracks recorded live at various raves.
 It contained a short, live version of his first single "N-R-G", as well as "I Dream of You", which appeared on a free four-track 7" vinyl single given away with the music paper Record Mirror in 1989.
 The cover of the single "N-R-G" featured a mocked up Lucozade bottle with the word "Lucozade" replaced with "N-R-G".